TheThingsNetwork/lorawan-stack/doc/content/reference/email-templates/overriding.md

 ## Providing the overrides to the stack

 Once you have written your overrides, you can provide them to the stack either through an remote URL, or through the local file system.
+For details on the configuration options, see the [Identity Server configuration reference]({{< relref "../configuration/identity-server.md#email-options" >}}).

 ### Fetching from a remote URL